About this day

 Dr Mark Lewney, the Rock Doctor, winner of the first ever FameLab competition and guitar physicist blows your ears with rock guitar and blows your mind with Superstring Theory.

-Resistance is futile: the physics of superconductivity Andrew Steele, Cancer Research UK
+Resistance is futile: the physics of superconductivity Andrew Steele, Scientist, author and presenter